sofielofberg/DM546Project2/template/README.md

 We do this by making a new emitter in Spl.java, generating all of the code and placing it in a string IR, and then ask the emitter to save the code to a file, using Files.write.

+We have no cap on the number of variables we generate and we do not release them since this simplified our implementation.

 # Authors
 Sandra Johansen, sjoha23